azeema11/azerro_backend/PROJECT_PROGRESS.md

 ### ✅ **Ready for Production**
 The application is **production-ready** for core personal finance features:
-- Stable authentication system
+- Stable authentication system with service layer
-- Complete investment tracking
+- Complete investment tracking with service layer
-- Transaction management
+- Transaction management with service layer
-- Goal setting and analysis
+- Goal setting and analysis with service layer
+- Budget creation capabilities
 - Multi-currency support
 - Background data updates